SBJung/SBJung.github.io/index.md

         </div>
         <div class="project-desc-center">
           <p class="project-summary">
-            SPARK is a modular toolbox designed to ensure safety in humanoid robot autonomy and teleoperation.
-It integrates state-of-the-art safe control methods into a flexible framework that supports safety customization across tasks and environments.
+            SPARK (Safe Protective and Assistive Robot Kit) is a modular toolbox and benchmark for humanoid autonomy and teleoperation.
+It integrates state-of-the-art safe control in a composable framework, making it easy to tailor protective behaviors to varied tasks, environments, and robot models.
+Users can set safety criteria, tune sensitivity, and compose safeguards.
+SPARK provides simulation benchmarks to compare methods and supports rapid deployment of synthesized controllers on real robots.
+It interfaces with Apple Vision Pro or Motion Capture (and other setups) and is demonstrated in simulation and on a Unitree G1 to streamline humanoid safety research.
           </p>
         </div>
       </div>